 As already mentioned, a study of cross-cultural history and the variety of human societies with their attendant socially-constructed aspects–of which gender is one such aspect–reveals that many cultures across great spans of time and place have included conceptions of more-than-two genders, and many cultures still do to this day despite immense external pressure from gender-binarist/dualist hegemony and the religions and cultures (often with the latter supported by the former) enforcing these hegemonies.
 The hijra of India are one such group, as were the galli of the ancient Graeco-Roman worlds and the enarees of Scythia; indeed, most Indo-European societies had such a gender-variant class of sacred functionaries at some point in their history, but Indo-Europeans were and are far from the only such macro-cultural group to have included such individuals and social constructions of other-than-binary genders.

 One interesting example of this, both historically and currently, are the Two Spirit peoples and understandings amongst many modern North American indigenous peoples.
-In the early 1990s, this term was agreed upon by an intertribal convention as an identifier not based in any one singular tribe’s cultural or linguistic conventions for anyone who might be within any part of what we would now consider the LGBTQQIA+ range of identities.
+In the early 1990s, this term was agreed upon by an intertribal convention as an identifier not based in any one singular tribe’s cultural or linguistic conventions for anyone who might be within any part of what was then considered the LGBTQ+ range of identities.
+(My preferred extended and inclusive acronym that I have used for the past several years is LGBTQQPIA2SNB+, which includes Two Spirit, pansexual, intersex, asexual, and non-binary!)
 The term “Two Spirit” does not directly translate into any of the indigenous languages or cultures easily or sensibly, which is one of the reasons that it was chosen, so as not to favor one culture’s conceptions over another, and in order to convey what were once great diversities of concept and identity inter-tribally as well as to the external, non-indigenous world.
 These roles in different indigenous cultures often had a sacred dimension to them, but not necessarily–or, perhaps more accurately, no more or less sacred than any other role or identity that might exist within a given culture.
 Much more could be said about this interesting and richly variegated topic, but this all-too-brief summary should suffice for present purposes.
 (Interested readers are encouraged to consult the following works: Will Roscoe, Changing Ones; Walter L. Williams, The Spirit and the Flesh; and a variety of other such resources on Two Spirit peoples.)

 At one point during my M.A. program, I had an artist friend whose ancestry was from the Cayuse and Umatilla tribes.
 I asked her what the beliefs of her peoples were on Two Spirit individuals, and her response was that they come into being when there is a profound imbalance in the world.
 This was not conveyed to mean that such individuals–no matter where they might be in the LGBTQQIA+ range of identities–are a manifestation of imbalance or are a sign of it, but instead that such individuals are born in order to redress the imbalances that already exist.
 They are not a symptom of a problem, they are an antidote to the problem.